WHusssain937/Milestone-Project-4/testing.md

 When I complete the both email fields and both password fields and submit, as expected it won't submit the form and asks to fill in the username field.
 Then, I will complete all the fields in the form and submit it, as expected it will return back to the register page as the password was too short and the password was too common as it was the same as my username.
 Now, I will complete all the fields and make sure my password is at least 8 characters long and not too common and will submit the form and as expected it was submitted properly and page stated a verification email was sent to my email.
-When I log into my email, as expected I find the email to verify my account.
-A link will appear in the email, when clicked it will take to me to the page confirm my account as expected and then return me to the log in page.
-Now when I log in, I can make purchases and add to the wishlist as expected.

 As a user, I would like to be able to easily contact the site and would like different ways to.
 When 'Contact Us' is clicked in the navbar, it will take me to the page where you a collapsible will appear.